-- restructuring a position or modifying a work schedule, or temporarily transferring an employee to a less strenuous or hazardous position. - Employers can require an employee to provide a statement from the employee's physician explaining the need for a specifically recommended accommodation.17 - New Jersey (2014): Bipartisan Passage - All workers affected by pregnancy, which includes childbirth and medical conditions related to pregnancy and childbirth, must receive reasonable accommodations unless the accommodations would impose an undue hardship on the employer. - Accommodations include, but are not limited to: bathroom breaks, breaks for increased water intake, periodic rest, assistance with manual labor, job restructuring or modified work schedules, and temporary transfers to less strenuous or hazardous work. - The employee must request the accommodation based on the advice of her physician.
-18 - New Mexico (2020): Unanimous, Bipartisan Passage - Employers with four or more employees must make reasonable accommodations for employees and applicants with a need arising from pregnancy, childbirth, or a related condition, unless the accommodations would impose an undue hardship on the employer. - Reasonable accommodation means modification or adaptation of the work environment, work schedule, work rules, or job responsibilities, and reached through good faith efforts to explore less restrictive or less expensive alternatives to enable an employee to perform the essential functions of the job and that does not impose an undue hardship on the employer. - Employees cannot be required to take leave if another reasonable accommodation can be provided.
-19 - New York (2016): Unanimous, Bipartisan Passage - Employers with four or more employees must make reasonable accommodations for workers with pregnancy-related conditions, unless the accommodations would pose an undue hardship on the employer. - Reasonable accommodations include: provision of an accessible worksite, acquisition or modification of
+- Reasonable accommodations may include, but are not limited to, modifying seating or equipment, revising break schedules, providing light duty, restructuring a position or modifying a work schedule, or temporarily transferring an employee to a less strenuous or hazardous position. - Employers can require an employee to provide a statement from the employee's physician explaining the need for a specifically recommended accommodation.18

+New Jersey (2014): Bipartisan Passage

+- All workers affected by pregnancy, which includes childbirth and medical conditions related to pregnancy and childbirth, must receive reasonable accommodations unless the accommodations would impose an undue hardship on the employer. - Accommodations include, but are not limited to: bathroom breaks, breaks for increased water intake, periodic rest, assistance with manual labor, job restructuring or modified work schedules, and temporary transfers to less strenuous or hazardous work. - The employee must request the accommodation based on the advice of her physician.19

+New Mexico (2020): Unanimous, Bipartisan Passage

+- Employers with four or more employees must make reasonable accommodations for employees and applicants with a need arising from pregnancy, childbirth, or a related condition, unless the accommodations would impose an undue hardship on the employer. - Reasonable accommodation means modification or adaptation of the work environment, work schedule, work rules, or job responsibilities, and reached through good faith efforts to explore less restrictive or less expensive alternatives to enable an employee to perform the essential functions of the job and that does not impose an undue hardship on the employer. - Employees cannot be required to take leave if another reasonable accommodation can be provided.20

+New York (2016): Unanimous, Bipartisan Passage

-- equipment, job restructuring, and modified work schedules. - An employer can request a health care provider's note in order to verify the existence of the pregnancy-related condition, or to have information that is necessary for an accommodation. - Employees have a right to have this information kept private.20
+- Employers with four or more employees must make reasonable accommodations for workers with pregnancy-related conditions, unless the accommodations would pose an undue hardship on the employer. - Reasonable accommodations include: provision of an accessible worksite, acquisition or modification of equipment, job restructuring, and modified work schedules. - An employer can request a health care provider's note in order to verify the existence of the pregnancy-related condition, or to have information that is necessary for an accommodation. - Employees have a right to have this information kept private.21